alya/zulip/templates/zerver/help/moderating-open-organizations.md

 * [Ban (deactivate) users](/help/deactivate-or-reactivate-a-user) acting in
   bad faith.
 You can reactivate them later if they repent.
+* [Mute users](/help/mute-a-user) to hide messages and block notifications from them.
 * Use the `streams:public sender:user@example.com`
   [search operators](/help/search-for-messages) to find all messages sent by a user.
 * Delete messages, [archive streams](/help/archive-a-stream), and